initial study – El Financiero

 The study reported that from November 29 to December 3 there were a total of 9,929 patients with this variant in Tshwane, in the province of Guauteng.

-Of a total of 42 patients with this variant, 29 have not been dependent on oxygen and do not present with respiratory symptoms.
+Of a total of 42 patients with this variant, 29 have not depended on oxygen and do not present respiratory symptoms.
 In addition, they are patients who were hospitalized as ‘incidental COVID entry’, that is, they came to medical attention for other reasons.

 In the same document, the South African Council explained that out of a total of 38 adult patients with omicron, reported until December 2, only six of them were vaccinated against the coronavirus; 24 of the patients were not vaccinated; and of eight of them their vaccination status was not known.